 The Challenge is to do at least 60 minutes of physical activity on at least 5 days of the week for at least 4 weeks to increase individual’s fitness skills.
 After 4 weeks of daily physical activity you will be rewarded with a medal.

 Commissioner’s Digital Challenge:

-The Challenge is to complete four free digital thinking Challenge Activities at school between the start of Term 1 and the end of Term 3 in 2022.
+The Challenge is to complete four free digital thinking Challenge Activities at school between the start of Term 1 and the end of Term 3.

 The Challenge is open to all Year 3-6 students at registered South Australian schools.
 Every child completing the Challenge earns a certificate from the Commissioner for Children and Young People and an opportunity to win digital rewards for the benefit of all students at the school.

 Bebras Computational Thinking Challenge: